warmans/cv/CV.md

 >
 > At Switch I have worked in the majority of the technical departments contributing to core adserving products,
 > big data systems, infrastructure and R&D of new products/services.
 In doing so I have learned a lot about
 > the digital advertising industry and enjoy the challenges presented by data-heavy, high volume systems.
+> Many of my projects at Switch have required efficient and reliable processing of hundreds of millions of daily
+> events using a variety of big data technologies (databases, queues, filesystems etc.) as well as building user
+> interfaces capable of displaying the captured data.

 Core Skills
 ------------